Shawn Phillip

 Dos and Don’ts of High Intensity Interval Training

 High-Intensity Interval Training (HIIT) is a powerful cardio workout known for its efficiency in burning calories, boosting endurance, and enhancing cardiovascular health.
+HIIT uses high intensity intervals to maximize efficiency and results.
 It’s a go-to choice for individuals seeking an effective exercise routine that fits into busy schedules.

 While HIIT delivers impressive results, it’s essential to approach it with the right strategies to maximize benefits and minimize risks.
+HIIT improves aerobic fitness and cardiovascular fitness, making it a powerful tool for overall health.
 Let’s explore the dos and don’ts of HIIT to ensure you get the most out of your training sessions.

 HIIT involves alternating between short bursts of intense cardio activity and low-intensity recovery periods.
 For example, sprinting at full speed for 20–40 seconds followed by a light jog or walk for 1–2 minutes.
-These intervals are repeated multiple times, typically over a 10- to 3015-minute session.
+These intervals are repeated multiple times, typically over a 10- to 30-minute session.
+Alternating between intense bursts and moderate intensity activity or a steady pace is key to the workout’s effectiveness.

 HIIT can be done on a treadmill, at the park, uphill, or with equipment like rowing machines or ellipticals.
-Its key advantage is efficiency – it keeps your heart rate elevated and metabolism boosted long after the workout, making it ideal for fat burning and improved endurance..
+Its key advantage is efficiency – it keeps your heart rate elevated and metabolism boosted long after the workout, making it ideal for fat burning and improved endurance.
+HIIT burns more calories in minimal time compared to traditional workouts and aerobic exercise, and these are key benefits of HIIT.

 Dos of High-Intensity Interval Training